With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 With that completed, the check will then look into an individual’s credit and tax liabilities.
 This can include any kind of debt such as a credit card, student loan, or mortgage.
 Information on late payments, loan defaults, foreclosures, etc. will also be revealed.

-Generally, these checks are performed to ensure that an individual that is going to have access to large amounts of a company’s finances is good with money.
+Generally, these checks are performed to ensure that an individual who is going to have access to large amounts of a company’s finances is good with money.
 Many of these jobs will also include extra checks to ensure the individual has not been convicted of any financial crimes.

 What Shows Up on a Background Check: Driving Record Employment Background Check (MVR)